PermAdut/Telnet-inteface/README.md

 Only for linux!

 nodejs required
-to start server you need to use ./start.bash to start client you need to use node client
+to start server you need to use "./start.bash" to start client you need to use "node client"

 This is a simple telnet simulation, where you can like in your terminal connect to other telenet services.
 To send a comand to the server you need to type "send <command>".